raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 The micro:bit V2 has an MEMS microphone that is capable of detecting sound levels and even recording short audio clips.

-#### Touch-sensitive logo
+#### Touch sensitive logo

 There is a new input button, the micro:bit logo on the front face is now touch sensitive.
-It has even more uses than the other buttons, you can program different things to happen when it is pressed, held for a long time or released (when someone stops touching it).
+You can program different things to happen when it is pressed, held for a long time or released (when someone stops touching it).

 ### How can you tell which version of the micro:bit you have?

 The best way to tell which version you have is to check the micro:bit logo on the front face.

 If the logo is the same colour as the triangles in the corner of the device then it is a V1.

 If the logo is a metallic gold colour (the same as the GPIO pins on the bottom) then you have a V2!

 ![Side by side comparison of the two versions.](images/v1-v2-side-by-side.jpg)